omalk98/CrystalBox-backup/definition_of_done.md

 - Newly developed code is merged into the main branch through a Pull Request.
 - The feature is fully ready to use in production.
 - Newly developed features are pushed and deployed to their respective codebase.
-- The feature is fully functional ion the hardware device and/or web portal/mobile.
+- The feature is fully functional on the hardware device and/or web portal/mobile.